Skip to content

 job.event(

-f"Fetched and cached {len(ret.result[device_name])} BGP session(s) for '{device_name}'",
+f"fetched and cached {len(ret.result[device_name])} BGP session(s) for '{device_name}'",

 resource=instance,